-Our environmental attorneys have represented clients with litigation challenges and regulatory environmental issues before governmental agencies on cases covered by state and federal statutes, regulations and common-law principles related to regulatory compliance and clean-up, water issues, wetland compliance and environmental contamination.
+Our environmental attorneys have represented clients with litigation challenges and regulatory environmental issues before governmental agencies on cases covered by state and federal statutes, regulations and common-law principles related to regulatory compliance and cleanup, water issues, wetland compliance, and environmental contamination.

-Kirton McConkie’s environmental legal representation includes, but is not limited to:
+Kirton McConkie’s environmental legal representation includes:

 - Permitting and permit appeals

 - Hazardous waste, contamination, soil vapor intrusion, and toxic substance issues

 - Contaminated property disputes and allocation of cleanup among potential responsible parties